kip-dk/angular-xrm-webresource/README.md

 This guide is a step by step guide for building a very simple Visual Studio Solution that will allow you to create a full angular 4 application that can run inside a Dynamic 365 solution, online or on-premises.

 Even though a Dynamics 365 WebResource is a web application, this project is using a simple command line tool as template.
-The reason for this is the basic nature of a Dynamics 365 WebResource.
-It only allow simple html, javascript, css and image files.
-Nothing else.
-So any Visual Studio Web template will add things that are not supported anyway, ex.
-ASP.NET controllers and more.
-Secondly, the deployment model of WebResources is also very strict.
-Files need to be uploaded to Dynamics 365 as WebResources, and eventually they will be deployed as single files
-(possible in sub folder structure).
-The angular cli build process is a perfect tool to optimize and prepare as few files as possible to be uploaded.
-This project will show you how, and even gives you the needed code to automate the process.
-The automation process is included in the command line tool included in this solution file (Deploy).
+This is to make it simple to have development, build and deploy within a single project template.

+For real life project, use one of the Web Templates in Visual Studio, and let angular cli put your Dynamics 365 WebResource files in a subfolder within that project.
+That will allow you to add external resources, ex. bootstrap CSS to the root folder of your web project, and that way get intelligence for these resources.
+To host the deployment tool in such project you can simply create two projects in the solution, one for the Web Resource and one for the Deployment tool.

 ## The following topics will be covered